 Did you know you can have a pot of Southern chicken and dumplings ready for dinner in less than one hour?
 Yep!
-Use my shortcut tips, and you’ll be making this Southern comfort food every week for dinner.
+Use my shortcut tips, and you’ll make this Southern comfort food every week for dinner.

-We’ll teach you how to make delicious, from-scratch dumplings as well as a secret, easier way to make dumplings.
+We’ll teach you how to make delicious, from-scratch dumplings and a secret, easier way that you will love!

 You will love these Southern homemade chicken and dumplings